U.S. urges Sri Lanka to make 'difficult' choices over China ties

 In 2017, Sri Lanka signed over control of a Chinese-financed port and land around it to Beijing after incurring heavy losses, to the alarm of the United States and regional power India.

-Reporting by Humeyra Pamuk and David Brunnstrom, Editing by Franklin Paul and Marguerita Choy
+Reporting by Humeyra Pamuk and David Brunnstrom; Additional reporting by Gabriel Crossley in Beijing; Editing by Angus MacSwan

 Our Standards: The Thomson Reuters Trust Principles.